phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 The Rust compiler assumes that a certain set of built-in functions is available for all systems.
 Most of these functions are provided by the `compiler_builtins` crate that we just recompiled.
 However, there are some memory-related functions in that crate that are not enabled by default because they are normally provided by the C library on the system.
 These functions include `memset`, which sets all bytes in a memory block to a given value, `memcpy`, which copies one memory block to another, and `memcmp`, which compares two memory blocks.
 While we didn't need any of these functions to compile our kernel right now, they will be required as soon as we add some more code to it (e.g. when copying structs around).

 Since we can't link to the C library of the operating system, we need an alternative way to provide these functions to the compiler.
-One possible approach for this could be to implement our own `memset` etc. functions and apply the `#[no_mangle]` attribute to them (to avoid the automatic renaming during compilation).
+One possible approach for this could be to implement our own `memset` etc. functions and apply the `#[unsafe(no_mangle)]` attribute to them (to avoid the automatic renaming during compilation).
 However, this is dangerous since the slightest mistake in the implementation of these functions could lead to undefined behavior.
 For example, implementing `memcpy` with a `for` loop may result in an infinite recursion because `for` loops implicitly call the [`IntoIterator::into_iter`] trait method, which may call `memcpy` again.
 So it's a good idea to reuse existing, well-tested implementations instead.

 [`IntoIterator::into_iter`]: https://doc.rust-lang.org/stable/core/iter/trait.IntoIterator.html#tymethod.into_iter